loco-choco/FBXRuntimeImporter/README.md

 The project still cannot extract mesh data, material data, full armature data (only bone names for the animation data), video data and the other data types embeded in a fbx file.
 There are some rare cases where the animation data is not read correctly, that usually happens when other things then bones are animated.

+### Credits

+* Thanks [DinoChiesa](https://github.com/DinoChiesa/DotNetZip) for making [DotNetZip](https://github.com/DinoChiesa/DotNetZip) and making [Zlib](https://www.zlib.net/) work in Dot Net.
+* Thanks developers from Blender Developers Blogs for writing all your findings about the [FBX file format](https://code.blender.org/2013/08/fbx-binary-file-format-specification/), whithout it this project wouldn't be possible.

 Fell free to use this project in anything that you want and to help improving it.